 The boundary-pushing is yet another result of Madonna’s early loss.
-Mothers guide their children on proper behavior, she once said, and she didn’t have a mother to do that, so she simply did what she wanted to do.
+She once said that mothers guide their children on proper behavior, and she didn’t have a mother to do that, so she simply did what she wanted to do.

 Just as losing her mother shaped her life, so has being a mother.
 She’s now mother to six children, two of whom are her biological offspring and four of whom she adopted from Malawi.
 Her children include Lourdes, Rocco, David, Mercy James, and twins Esterre and Stella.

 Adopting children from Malawi has led Madonna into perhaps her most enduring commitment.
-While her relationships with the fathers of both her biological children eventually crumbled, she maintains strong ties to the land that gave her four more children.
-She established a charity called Raising Malawi which supports education, health, sports and other programs for the impoverished nation’s many orphans.
+While her relationships with the fathers of her biological children eventually crumble, she maintains strong ties to the land that gave her four more children.
+She established a charity called Raising Malawi, which supports education, health, sports, and other programs for the impoverished nation’s many orphans.

 Losing her mother made Madonna both forlorn and fearless.
 She channeled that ferocious need to be loved into a ferocious need to give love.
-It takes moxie to be that vulnerable and powerful at the same time, and Madonna has it.
+It takes moxie to be that vulnerable and powerful simultaneously, and Madonna has it.

 Moxie is greater than the sum of its parts.

 But Madonna’s strength isn’t her stunning vocals.
 She’s never been heralded as a great singer or musician.
-It isn’t even her talent as a dancer or actor or producer or author.
+It isn’t even her talent as a dancer, actor, producer, or author.
 It’s all of it together.

 But there’s a charm to her provocation.
-She’s not screaming for attention; she’s offering something interesting and worthwhile in exchange for your eyes and ears and psyche.
-She has an uncanny ability to just know what will connect with an audience, and she offers it.
+She’s not screaming for attention; she’s offering something exciting and worthwhile in exchange for your eyes, ears, and psyche.
+She has an uncanny ability to know what will connect with an audience and offer it.

-Communications is about giving and receiving, and Madonna understands that.
-She’s successful because she knows what’s coming next, and she manages to both get out ahead of it and push it further.
+Communication is about giving and receiving, and Madonna understands that.
+She’s successful because she knows what’s coming next and manages to get ahead of it and push it further.
 That takes moxie, and Madonna has it.